CultureCoding/CultureCoding/_posts/2014-09-18-Blurrifier.markdown

 * .assign_[target]_as_religion and
 * .postpone_return_to_ordinary.

-Once I have done this I either modify a part or add new part and ask “What would make this code more ?interesting? to me?” and “What in this code is currently create most value for me?”
+You can then either modify a part or add new one, asking “What would make this code more interesting to me?” and “What is currently the most worthwhile part to me?”

-I personally like a lot religion part.
-I also like the way this code alienate myself from ordinary meanings.
-Actually, at the moment I’m writing this, the modification to the artwork part is most likely to enhance this code for me.
-Pretty soon I get idea that I could replace artwork with “scientific tool” or “alien artefact”.
+I'm personally fond of the religion part.
+I also like the way this code alienates me from ordinary meanings.
+At the moment I’m writing this, I feel that a modification to the artwork part is most likely to enhance this code for me.
+Therefore, I develop a version where I replace the artwork with “scientific tool” or “alien artefact”.

 ```
 IMAGINE Target1 as an alien artefact
 ```

-Next I just tweaked the remaining part of the code fragment, so that it supports as well as possible the idea of alien artefact.
-Obviously, the title is no more relevant but author can be.
-I permutated various options in my mind and finally ended up this formulation:
+Next, I just tweak the remaining part of the code fragment so that it supports the idea of an alien artefact.
+Obviously, the title is now irrelevant -- but the author could still be useful.
+I experiment with various options in my mind, and finally end up this formulation:

 ```
 IMAGINE Target1 as an alien artefact
    	THINK about the alien species who have created it
-   	SPECULATE the function of the artefact
+   	SPECULATE about the function of the artefact
-   	TRY to use it; IF it did not work, why?
+   	TRY to use it; IF it does not work, why?
 PUT AWAY the alien artefact
 ```

-Last step is to just try the code with this modification.
+My last step is simply to explore the code with this modification.